2019 GaAER Conference Presenters

 Marty is a co-founder of ObjectiveEd, a new company whose mission is to maximize educational outcomes.
 Marty holds degrees from Carnegie-Mellon University and a certificate from Harvard Business School.

 Michael Silverman, M.Ed, has worked in the field of blindness for 12 years.
-After graduating from Northern Illinois University with a degree in Blind Rehabilitation, Michael helped establish the Smokey Powell Assistive Technology and Low Vision Center at the Georgia Academy for the Blind.
+After graduating from Northern Illinois University with a degree in Blind Rehabilitation, Michael was first employed at the Smokey Powell Assistive Technology and Low Vision Center during the startup period/early years.
 Michael then worked as an itinerant TVI/O&M specialist for a large metro Atlanta K-12 school system.

 Currently, Michael works as a Program Specialist at the Georgia Department of Education.
-Michael’s role includes coordinating the production of Braille, large print, and accessible textbooks for K-12 students who are who are blind or visually impaired.
-Michael is also a subject matter expert for statewide testing accessibility and assistive technology.
-In addition, Michael teaches the braille literacy course in the MGRESA endorsement program.
+Michael’s role includes coordinating the production of Braille, large print, and electronic textbooks for K-12 students who are who are blind or visually impaired.
+Michael is a subject matter expert on testing accessibility and assistive technology.
+In addition, Michael teaches a braille literacy course to teachers pursuing their TVI endorsement.

 Martha received her M.Ed. in Special Education- Visual Impairment at the University of Pittsburgh and has worked at the Western Pennsylvania School for the Blind as a classroom teacher, the Virginia Beach Public Schools as a Vision Resource Room teacher, and with the South Carolina School for the Deaf and Blind Outreach Department as an Orientation and Mobility Instructor.
 In 2004, she began working for the South Carolina Interagency Deaf-Blind Project as Project Manager.
 Since moving to Georgia in 2008, Martha has worked for Georgia's Deaf-Blind Project, GSAP.
 She is a Perkins-Roman Endorsed Specialist in the CVI Range.